ajbanjara/Wireshark/sharkd-Request-Syntax.md

 M/O: M = Mandatory, O = Optional

+For details regarding the content of each column, see the columns listed on [sharkd Info Request Output Example](sharkd-Info-Request-Output-Example) wiki page.

 ### Response

 The response is an array of objects.
 The elements of the object are as follows: